CloudTestDrive/EventLabs/AppDev/dbcs-create/README.md

 ## Optional steps using the pre-seeded database ##
 Below are some extra exercises you can perform using the already created Database instance.

-+ If you are going through this lab as a 1-hour DBaaS stand-alone exercise, please continue with the below steps.
++ If you are going through this lab as a 1-hour Database Cloud Service  stand-alone exercise, please continue with the below steps.
 + If you are doing this lab as part of the AppDev Infrastructure lab covering JCS, DBCS, Compute and Container cloud, you can skip these steps.

 #### Enabling the Firewall Rules ####

-Make sure you are logged-in and the DBaaS Service Console is visible.
+Make sure you are logged-in and the Database Service Console is visible.
 You should see a window similar to this.
 If you are using the "Cloud Test Drive" environment, this pre-seeded database will most likely be called "MyDBCS".

 ![](images/image042.gif)